ibrahim8955/academy-web-app-dev/instructions/docs/web-academy/04-appruntime.md

 ---

 :::tip[What you will learn]
-- [ ] An overviexw of the the App Platform and App Runtime toolset
+- [ ] An overview of the the App Platform and App Runtime toolset
 - [ ] The philoshopy behind AppRuntime hooks (imperative vs declarative)
 - [ ] Use Alerts and Config service
 - [ ] Use Data Service: Lookup specific APIs and convert the API requests into queries and mutations